Contributing to GeoNode¶

 GeoNode’s documentation can always use improvement - there are always more questions to be answered.
 For managing contributions to the manual, GeoNode uses a process similar to that used for managing the code itself.
 The documentation is generated from source files in the docs/ directory within the GeoNode source repository.
 See http://sphinx.pocoo.org/ for more information on the documentation system we use.

-If GeoNode doesn’t provide a user interface in your native language, consider contributing a new translation file.
-See https://docs.djangoproject.com/en/1.2/topics/i18n/ for an overview of the internationalization system used in GeoNode.
+If GeoNode doesn’t provide a user interface in your native language, consider contributing a new translation.
+To get started here are the instructions How to contribute to GeoNode’s Translation.